acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 }
 ```

+One of the things I had to figure out is that, unlike a Python module, the file name isn't special.
+LazyVim is opening all the Lua files in the config search path and loading all the configurations they return.

 ## Using Editable Modules in Jupyter Notebooks

-A somewhat eccentric development pattern I often find myself using is editing a Python module while also importing and using that same module in an Jupyter notebook.
+A somewhat eccentric development pattern I often find myself using is editing a Python module while _also_ importing and using that same module in an Jupyter notebook.

 To me, this allows you to have the data exploration tools of a notebook along with the best-practice and tooling of a normal Python project.
-So as I'm working on a project I might start migrating functions from my notebook into my module so I'm just working at the "end" of a growing pipeline of transformations.
+So as I'm working on a data project I might start migrating functions out of my notebook into my module when they feel done.
+This forces me to build useful pipelines of code but still allows me an interactive environment to explore the data outputs I'm producing.

-To do this you need to tell the Jupyter server to refresh the already loaded module.
+To work in this way you need to tell the Jupyter server to refresh the already loaded module.
 If you're just doing this once you can just restart the notebook server.
 But if you're doing it constantly you can set a flag to force module reloading.
 This is one of those syntaxes I have to look up every year and just have to throw at the wall for a bit until it works so I finally decided to take some notes.

 ```python
 # Loads the `autoreload` extension